Roth IRA Conversion Process

 You will need to register the Roth IRA under a different email address.
 You can add a special character to your current email to use as a different account.
 Click here for more information.

 When submitting your request for a conversion, please select "Account Funding", followed by "Traditional to Roth Conversion".

 When the conversion process is completed you will be notified that funds have been converted into your Roth account.

-**Disclaimer - This article is intended for information purposes only.
+**Disclaimer - This article is intended for informational purposes only.
 Please discuss suitability directly with your tax or financial professional as iTrustCapital does not provide financial advice.